First Time Home Buyer Programs in Chicago, Illinois

 Mayor Rahm Emanuel and the Chicago City Council established a home buyer’s assistance program to help with down payments and closing costs.

 This program is open and designed to help individuals or single families who are buying a home or refinancing a mortgage loan.

 First-time home buyers must complete a home buyer education course if using this program.

-Eligible buyers can receive a grant up to 7 percent of the mortgage loan based on income, which is mainly targeted to help low to moderate-income families.
+Eligible buyers can receive a grant up to 7% of the mortgage loan based on income, which is mainly targeted to help low to moderate-income families.